-With the Tour de Yorkshire now firmly established in the cycling calendar you can look forward to three exciting days of stage racing through some of England’s finest scenery.
-If you’re planning to visit ‘God’s Own County’ to see the race you’ll be wanting to know the best places to go to wet your whistle!
+If you’re planning to visit ‘God’s Own County’ for Yorkshire Day you’ll be wanting to know the best places to go to wet your whistle!
 Well with that in mind we thought it only right that we should point you in the right direction and give you our Top Ten Pubs in Yorkshire.

 Brew York, York

 For a brewery that only opened a year ago, Brew York has already established itself on the York scene and has brought something truly unique.
 You can enjoy a beer in their tap room right in amongst the brewery apparatus!
 Located just off Walmgate (look carefully, it’s easy to miss!), the smell of the brewery hits you as soon as you step through the door; a pungent aroma of hops and yeast which takes a while to get used to.
 There is usually a selection of around six beers on offer, all brewed on the premises.

 Located on the seafront at North Bay next to the Sea Life Centre the Old Scalby Mills is ideally placed on the Cleveland Way.
 The picturesque coastal walk wends it’s way from Filey up to Whitby following the beautiful Yorkshire Coast.
 Stop off at the pub for some great food and locally produced real ales including Wold Top, Scarborough Brewery and Rudgate.